okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 <ApiOperation method="post" url="/api/v1/org/privacy/oktaSupport/grant" />

-Enables the option to temporarily allow Okta Support to access your org as an administrator for 8 hours.
+Enables the option to temporarily allow Okta Support to access your org as an administrator for eight hours

 #### Request path parameters